-This course has been developed by the Law Society of British Columbia primarily to assist lawyers practicing alone or in small firms to review key practice management topics.
-The course does not attempt to be a complete knowledge base for each topic covered, but rather attempts to capture highlights and to provide a review of core concepts.
+This course has been developed by the Law Society of British Columbia primarily to assist new lawyers, lawyers practicing alone or in small firms and others to review key practice management topics.
+The course is not a complete knowledge base for each topic covered, but rather outlines highlights and provides a review of core concepts.

-Lawyers who are not required to take the course as a mandatory condition of practice can nevertheless take the course for educational purposes and are entitled to claim CPD credit according to the time spent taking the course.
+Lawyers who are not required to take the course as a mandatory condition of practice may take the course for educational purposes and may claim CPD credit according to the time spent taking the course.
 Click here to find out more about taking the course for CPD credit.